-There is a very low risk of corruption in Saudi Arabia’s customs administration.
-The border administration is transparent, and irregular payments in relation to imports and exports rarely occur (GETR 2014; GCR 2015-2016).
-However, custom procedures are quite burdensome (GETR 2014), and the time and costs of dealing with imports and exports are higher than elsewhere in the region (DB 2016).
-Through large investments in the country’s e-Government Program, Yesser, Saudi Arabia has reduced barriers to trade by clarifying investment rules and regulations online and by offering online services.
+There is a low risk of corruption in Saudi Arabia’s customs administration.
+The border administration is transparent, and irregular payments in relation to imports and exports rarely occur (GETR 2016).
+However, customs procedures are considered burdensome (GETR 2016).
+The costs and required time to comply with border procedures generally exceed regional averages (DB 2018).

 The country has ratified the United Nations Convention against Corruption (UNCAC).

-- World Bank & IFC: Doing Business 2016.
+- World Bank: Doing Business 2018.

 - Al Tamimi: Doing Business in Saudi Arabia 2016.